DeoxysDefense/G2L-AI/README.md

 1. Install dependencies:
    `npm install`
-2. Set Google API Key
+2. Set Google API Key, which is already set up in this repository
 3. Run the app:
    `npm run dev`
 "# G2L-AI"